moraes/tipfy/docs/source/tutorials/user-authentication.rst

-The login handler is not much harder: we just need to display a login form and then verify an username and password when it is submitted.
+The login handler is not much harder: we just need to display a login form and then verify a username and password when it is submitted.
 Add it to your handlers file:

 **apps/users/handlers.py**